Dictionaries by themselves are a great tool, but what if we have more than one? Today, we’re going to learn how to merge two dictionaries in Python.

 When you work with data in Python, sometimes it’s handy to be able to sort a list of dictionaries.
 Luckily, I know just the way to do it!

 Sometimes you just need to parse a spreadsheet in Python.
-In this article, we’ll cover just how to do that.
+In this article, we’ll cover three methods which demonstrate just how to do that.

 Looking for a quick and dirty way to sort a list of strings in Python?
 Look now further than this The Renegade Coder tutorial which covers several methods.